 |Asset Classes||Sector ETFs, Stylebox ETFs, Bond ETFs||Sector ETFs, SPY, AGG||SPY, TLT, GLD, DBC, TIP, VXX|

-The performance of the resulting meta-portfolio is right where we would expect it: at the average of the three individual portfolios.
+The resulting meta-portfolio's performance is right where we would expect it: at the average of the three individual strategies.
 But due to the portfolio's improved diversification, the Ulcer Index, a measure for portfolio risk, is lower than that of its components.
+As Harry Markowitz once put it, diversification is "the only free lunch in finance."